alexwhittemore/CalEarth-LIDAR-Compass/readme.md

 ## Code

 As it stands, this code is extremely messy.
 At time of writing, the most relevant file is `lidar_mpl_blit.py` which implements LIDAR data collection, plotting, and pass/fail checking for a simple wall.
+The other files are due for reorganization or removal - all are basically just intermediate tests and trials.